Champion your knowledge with a taste of Olympic trivia perfect for your next sports trivia night!

 Ready to prove you're a true Olympic expert?
 Let's compete in trivia!

-25 Olympic Trivia Questions and Answers
+15 Olympic Trivia Questions and Answers (A Taste of the Full Pack)

 1. In what year were the first modern Olympics held?